Wilco17/myMFCC/README.md

 # DESCRIPTION

-This C++ software computes MFCC from a vector signal.
+This C++ software computes MFCCs of a non segmented vector signal.
+Segmentation should be previouslly applied.

 This software uses OMP.
 You can deactivate OMP by commenting line #59 in /include/myFCC.h

 DCT computation is not optimized, although it might not be necessary for only a few MFCC coefficients.
 Contributions in this aspect would be nicely received

 Workflow: